GLOBAL MARKETS-Asian shares extend a global rally as dollar languishes

 By Stella Qiu and Alun John

-BEIJING/HONG KONG, July 20 (Reuters) - Asian shares extended a global rally on Wednesday as strong U.S. corporate earnings and the expected resumption of Russian gas supply to Europe helped lift risk-on sentiment and ease fears of a recession, while the dollar was mired at two-week lows.
+BEIJING/HONG KONG, July 20 (Reuters) - Asian shares extended a global rally on Wednesday as strong U.S. corporate earnings and the expected resumption of Russian gas supply to Europe helped lift sentiment and ease fears of a recession, while the dollar was mired near two-week lows.

-European futures also pointed to a stronger open, with the pan-region Euro Stoxx 50 futures STXEc1 last up 0.2%.

-Traders are awaiting the guidance from a European Central Bank policy meeting on Thursday, after Reuters reported policymakers are mulling raising rates by a bigger-than-expected 50 basis points, pushing the euro higher.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS surged 1.1% in early Asia trade, driven by a 1.5% jump in resources-heavy Australia .AXJO, a 1.1% gain in South Korean shares .KS11 and 1.5% jump in Hong Kong stocks .HSI.

 "In addition to a tech led rally in equities, the main news flow has been mostly about Europe which has lifted the euro back above 1.02 with core European yields also broadly higher," said Rodrigo Catril, Senior FX Strategist at NAB, in a research note.